 VoltDB is distributed as a compressed tar archive.
-The file name identifies the version number.
+The file name identifies the edition (community or enterprise) and the version number.
 The best way to install VoltDB is to unpack the distribution kit as a folder in the home directory of your personal account, like so:

 Installing into your personal directory gives you full access to the software and is most useful for development.